-La Trobe Financial assesses all material supplier relationships for modern slavery risks to the sector and geography that the supplier operates within.
+La Trobe Financial assesses all material supplier relationships (including outsourcing or offshoring arrangements) for modern slavery risks to the sector and geography that the supplier operates within and if there are any existing identifiable human right events associated with the supplier.
 Where the supplier relationship is considered to give rise to modern slavery risks, the contracts or agreements are screened for obligations to mitigate modern slavery risk.
 If there are no such obligations, we will engage with the supplier and seek to negotiate those obligations in the contractual terms.